SD Card Duplicator With Unique Data Streaming

 Read and Write CID Values From SD Media

-We learned the company which manufactures this product now offers the ability to write the CID value as well as write protect the Secure Digital media.
+UPDATE (Feb 16, 2023): The company that manufactures this product now offers the ability to write the CID value as well as write protect the Secure Digital media.

-GetUSB.info just posted a nice article on how to read the CID (or PSN) from an SD card, or product serial number.
-Some also call this reading the CID number from an SD card.
-The CID number is a unique identifier number or serial number created on the SD or microSD media at the time of manufacturing.
-This is a number which cannot be changed or manipulated by the host computer.
+GetUSB.info recently published an article on how to read the CID (or PSN) from an SD card, also known as the product serial number.
+Some call this simply reading the CID number from an SD card.
+The CID number is a unique identifier created on the SD or microSD card at the time of manufacturing.
+It cannot be changed or manipulated by the host computer.

-The CID number is most often used for vendors or manufacturers to lock in software to a specific device.
-Since the CID number cannot be changed or modified, it’s a great way to prevent unauthorized distribution or content or software.
+The CID number is most often used by vendors or manufacturers to lock software to a specific device.
+Because the CID number cannot be altered, it serves as a secure way to prevent unauthorized distribution of software or content.

-Some manufacturers require to read the CID number from SD media before the software is published and this is what GetUSB.info talks about.
-For a full description of the article, make the jump: How to read CID number from SD media.
+Some manufacturers require reading the CID number from SD media before releasing software, and this is what GetUSB.info explains in detail.
+For a full description, see the article: How to read CID number from SD media.

-Here is a snap shot of the CID reading tool for 20 SD devices:
+Here is a snapshot of the CID reading tool for 20 SD devices:

 The CID number is composed of the following values: